How Cyclesolved works

 If you want to spot projects before they break out

 Open High Dev.
-We track developer activity across the top 300 coins — commit volume, contributor growth, GitHub breadth — and combine them into a Dev score weighted heavily toward growth.
-The "Rising stars" card surfaces projects outside the top 50 by market cap with rising contributor counts: the same pattern that preceded SOL and SUI's breakouts years before they were household names.
+We track developer activity across the top 500 coins — commit volume, contributor growth, GitHub breadth — and combine them into a Dev score weighted heavily toward growth.
+The "Rising stars" card surfaces projects outside the top 50 by market cap with high dev activity: the same pattern that preceded SOL and SUI's breakouts years before they were household names.

 Watchlist